SefaTheAnalyst/ITNerd/README.md

-- 👋 Hi, I am Oscar Sefa Mireku, a data analyst and scientist
+# Hi, I am Oscar Sefa Mireku, an electrical engineer and Data Analyst
+### I am passionate about everything data and I try to make meaning of data by gathering insights from them to drive growth.
+- 🌍 I'm based in Tamale, Ghana
 - 👀 I’m interested in data visualisation and building prediction models
-- 🌱 I’m currently learning data science and machine learning models
+- 🧠  I’m currently learning Data Science and machine learning models
-- 💞️ I’m looking to collaborate on real world projects to gain more experience
+- 💞️ I’m open to collaborate on real world projects in the IT field
-- 📫 How to reach me on email oscarsefa@gmail.com or twitter @QuequSefa
+- ✉️ You can contact me at oscarsefa@gmail.com and twitter @QuequSefa
+-

+### Skills
+Python, Excel, Power BI, SQL

 <!---
 SefaTheAnalyst/SefaTheAnalyst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.